- Legal Services

 A Notice of Garnishment is a notice that a Missouri court has required Saint Louis University to withhold certain amount of an employee's wages, to be paid toward a debt owed by the employee - often, child support.
 Such notices are mainly handled by Human Resources.

 9) Who can give me permission to use the University name and logo?

-The Department of Marcom-Publications can assist you in using the University name and logo.
+The Department of Marketing and Communications can assist you in using the University name and logo.
 Please contact 977-2537.